9 Hindu Temples In Singapore For A Divine Holiday Experience In 2025

 1. Sri Mariamman Temple

-Built in the year 1827 by Naraina Pillai, Sri Mariamman Temple maintains its reputation and recognition as the 1st Hindu temple in Singapore.
-Located at 244 South Bridge Road, it is an agamic temple that had been built in the Dravidian styled architecture.
-With the abundant architectural and historical significance, this temple remains a major tourist attraction in Singapore irrespective of people’s faiths.
-The temple has already been listed among the National Monuments of the island country.
-It has been dedicated to the Goddess Mariamman, who is known for her power to cure severe and life threatening illnesses and diseases.
-Tourists from across the world visit this temple and wish to get saved from various chronic diseases.
-They have a firm belief that by worshiping here, they would be cured of the chronic illnesses.
+Built-in 1827 by Naraina Pillai, Sri Mariamman Temple maintains its reputation and recognition as the 1st Hindu temple in Singapore.
+Located at 244 South Bridge Road, it is an agamic temple built in the Dravidian style architecture.
+With its abundant architectural and historical significance, this temple remains a major tourist attraction in Singapore.
+This temple is dedicated to the Goddess Mariamman, known for her power to cure severe and life-threatening illnesses and diseases.
+Tourists worldwide visit this temple and wish to get saved from various chronic diseases.

 Singapore Holiday Packages On TravelTriangle